coupergateway/couper/docs/reference/beta-features.md

 # Configuration Reference ~ Beta Features

-We use Beta Features to have the possibility to develop new, complex features for you while still being able to maintain our compatibility promise.
+We use Beta Features to have the possibility to develop new, complex features for You while still being able to maintain our compatibility promise.

 You can see beta features as a feature preview.
 We will announce new Beta Features in the Changelog and document them on this page.